 Great!
 When can I register?

-So, what is the Washington, DC LGBTQ community doing to get ready for Creating Change?
+So, what is the Washington DC LGBTQ community doing?

-What does it cost to attend Creating Change?
+How much does it cost to attend the 30th Creating Change?

 When budgeting for the Creating Change Conference, attendees should include the conference registration fee, travel costs, accommodations, and food costs.

-Registration fees range from $475 to $0, depending on an attendee’s age, when one chooses to register, and whether an attendee seeks financial support to attend.
-Click here for conference registration, with rates and scholarship information.
+Registration fees range from $535 to $0, depending on an attendee’s age, when one chooses to register, and whether an attendee seeks financial support to attend.
+Conference registration, with rates and scholarship information, are are posted here.

-Travel costs vary greatly depending on how far one must travel to/from Washington, DC and the travel option chosen.
+Travel costs vary greatly depending on how far one must travel to/from Washington and the travel option chosen.
 Air travel is probably most expensive, followed by Amtrak; auto or bus travel is probably least expensive.

 We suggest that attendees budget at least $65/day for food while at the conference.
 This will allow for three nutritious but modestly priced meals a day.
 There are a variety of food outlets within walking distance of the Wardman Park Marriott in the Woodley Park neighborhood.

 The Host Committee organizes and staffs Hospitality Suites that offer no-cost lunches and dinners for those attendees whose identities qualify them for use of the Hospitality Suites.
 Suites serve: Youth 24 and under; Elders 62 and older; People of Color; Bisexual People; Transgender People; and Persons with Disabilities.